 He entered the bridge, just in time to hear the first spotting of the Defiance by his warbird in over a month.

-In another reality, the current commander of the Defiance had a science project, a science project on quantum filaments.
-Her theory was somewhat revolutionary, as it required them to exist across realities.
+In another reality, the current Captain of the Defiance had a science project, Her theory was somewhat revolutionary, as it required them to exist across realities.
 If she'd gone into the field of Stellar Cartography, as she did in yet another reality, her theory might have been expanded to account for what was about to happen in the orbiting debris from the Battle of Lalande 21185.

 It had been somewhat ironic that a girl whose theories on quantum filament movements would have her first meeting with the Captain of the Enterprise right before the Enterprise was hit with one, trapping both in a turbolift.
 The ironies behind the current situation would dwarf that irony.

-The commander of the Defiance had the Captain of her Enterprise in a similar fashion, only her science project had been on quantum singularities, none of which had ever impacted the Enterprise of this reality.
+Scientifically, the Captain of the Defiance was every bit as scientifically interested as her counter parts had been to a point.
+It was when the Federation fell that she'd changed.
+Only the expert really fell on their original path.
+The Captain of the Defiance's science project had been on quantum singularities, none of which had ever impacted the Enterprise of her reality.
 Those quantum singularities were used to power Romulan vessels, like the one that was about to react to the Defiance's appearance like a shark to blood in the water.
 Quantum singularities like the five that survived the destruction of their host vessels and even now orbited Lalane 21185.

 The debris that was once part of the Hood rippled, and sparked, hit by something that none could see.
 If the expert from that other reality, the one that had gone into Stellar Cartography instead of command, had been there, she might have warned her counterpart in this reality.
 Probably not, though.
 That expert had remained pretty much the shy blonde who rarely spoke up.
 That expert would have launched a probe and sat back to watch what happened when a quantum filament was hit by quantum singularities.